HabanaAI/Model-References/TensorFlow/computer_vision/Resnets/resnet_keras/README.md

     - `-H`: Set this to a comma-separated list of host IP addresses.
 Make sure to modify IP addresses below to match your system.
     - `--mca btl_tcp_if_include`: Provide network interface associated with IP address.
 More details can be found in the [Open MPI documentation](https://www.open-mpi.org/faq/?category=tcp#tcp-selection).
 If you get mpirun `btl_tcp_if_include` errors, try un-setting this environment variable and let the training script automatically detect the network interface associated with the host IP address.
     - `HCCL_SOCKET_IFNAME`: Defines the prefix of the network interface name that is used for HCCL sideband TCP communication.
 If not set, the first network interface with a name that does not start with lo or docker will be used.
-    - `HABANA_VISIBLE_MODULES` environment variable describes which Gaudi modules are available for training.
-On 1.5.0, 1.6.0 and 1.6.1 for multi-server training, it should be set to `0,1,2,3,4,5,6,7`.

    **Note:**
    - To run multi-server training over host NICs (required for AWS users), set the environment variable `HCCL_OVER_TCP=1`.
 Make sure to add the variable to the mpirun command `-x HCCL_OVER_TCP=1`.